 Founded in the 1970's, the Honors Program at Francis Marion University has always provided the university’s most gifted and ambitious students with enhanced educational and social opportunities.
-Beginning in Fall, 2014, however, the Honors Program will become FMU HONORS, offering a smaller population of committed students a reimagined curriculum and undergraduate experience!
+In Fall, 2014,the Honors Program became FMU HONORS, offering a smaller population of committed students a reimagined curriculum and undergraduate experience!

 Incoming Honors freshmen are encouraged to take University Life 100 courses created to introduce (and ease the transition to) college life and to acquaint them with FMU Honors’ policies.
 They may also enroll in special one-hour symposia in Science, Humanities and Social Sciences, and Business Leadership at any point in their undergraduate career.

 Most Honors courses are those which meet general education requirements (like Speech Communication 101, Business 150 or Political Science 101), but which employ different, more collaborative, interactive, and interdisciplinary methods, and which are limited to an enrollment of 15 students per course.
 In addition to these, FMU Honors will offer interdisciplinary Special Topics courses available only to Honors students and still applicable toward General Education requirements (see “Courses”)

 The culmination of your Honors journey is the Honors 397 Colloquium, a multi-disciplinary, upper-division seminar on a different topic each year, and the Honors 491 Independent Study Thesis, a semester-long research project on a topic of your choosing and overseen by your faculty mentor.

 Along the way, Honors students are encouraged (and offered financial support) to study abroad at one of our eight exchange partner universities in Europe and Canada and to participate in the Washington Semester Internship program—all for Honors credit.
 Also available to select students is Honors 350/The Model UN, the highlight of which is an expenses-paid trip to New York city to participate in the national Model UN.